Welcome to Durham University

-- Visit our Welcome Stand in the Library during Induction week and pick up information and freebies.
-Library staff will be on hand to answer any questions you have!
+- Visit our Induction activities in the East Wing of level 1 of the Bill Bryson Library during Induction Week.
+There are competitions, freebies and fun activities, and library staff will be on hand to answer any questions you have!

 - Book a tour of the Bill Bryson Library during October.

 - Follow us on Facebook, Twitter and Instagram to keep up-to-date with our activities and news!

 - Your library account

 - Food and drink policy

 Durham University Library has four library sites.
 The Bill Bryson Library (also known as 'The Billy B!') is the main University Library location and is on the Mountjoy site.
 Resources for Education and Foundation are located at the Leazes Road Library.
 The Palace Green Library houses special collections and archives, whilst the Business School Library provides specific collection and resources for Business School students.

 Check the opening hours for each Library site before your visit.
 At the Bill Bryson Library we operate 24/7 opening during the Epiphany and exam terms.
 To find out more please visit: durham.ac.uk/library/247